Kong/docs.konghq.com/app/_includes/md/konnect/dev-portal.md

 1. Locate the `.md` file and click **Open**.

-When you later publish this Service to the Dev Portal, this description will be displayed as the introduction to your API.
+The contents of this markdown file will be displayed as the introduction to your API when this Service is published to the Dev Portal.
 {% endif %}

 {% if include.section == "spec" %}